What You're Doing

 usermod -aG sudo claw

-Copy Your Key to the Server
+Step 3: Copy Your SSH Key to the New User

 ssh claw@YOUR_SERVER_IP